yunho7464/yunho7464.github.io/_pages/about.md

 Prior to that, I worked with [Prof. Su-Ling Yeh](http://epa.psy.ntu.edu.tw/SuLingYeh_eng.html) (National Taiwan University) and [Prof. Yi-Chuan Chen](https://en.mmc.edu.tw/medicine-eng/Teacher_Detail.asp?hidPage1=4&hidPeopleCatID=1&hidPeopleID=130) (Mackay Medical College) on proprioception and multisensory research.

-I am actively seeking PhD positions in HCI, aiming to create geture-based interfaces accomodating each user's unique body control capabilities.
+I am actively seeking PhD positions in HCI, aiming to create geture-based interfaces accommodating each user's unique body control capabilities.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.